Man shot and killed on West Church Street in Mansfield, person in custody

 MANSFIELD - A man was shot and killed Saturday morning in Mansfield.

 It happened shortly after 11 a.m. on West Church Street.
 The victim, a 23-year-old man, was found dead on the scene from gunshot wounds.
-His identity has not been released, pending next of kin notification.
+He's been identified as Samuel Waters, of Mansfield.

 One person is being detained in connection with the shooting but hasn't been charged.